sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 The defaults come from the [`eslint/no-warning-comments` rule](https://eslint.org/docs/rules/no-warning-comments#options).

-If you just want to add a verb, make sure to leave the older ones there like `['todo', 'fixme', 'xxx', 'mytodo']` otherwise any TODO with older verbs will be ignored.
+If you just want to add a verb, make sure to explicitly include the default ones like `['todo', 'fixme', 'xxx', 'mytodo']` or otherwise any default TODO verb will be ignored.
 Similarly, when you want to remove a verb, leave the others in like `['todo', 'fixme']`.

 ```js
 "unicorn/expiring-todo-comments": [